SuhailaSaheen/Task-4/README.md

 **Create views for analysis**

-**Optimize queries with indexes every queries attached as sql file and outputs are uploaded as well.**
+**Optimize queries with indexes**

+Every queries attached as sql file and outputs are uploaded as well.